gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.0/index.md

 - Retries when downloading assets
 - Retries on network errors

-## `gatsby-plugin-gatsby-cloud@1.0.0`
+## gatsby-plugin-gatsby-cloud v1 & v2

 Gatsby Cloud now includes Hosting for all your Gatsby projects. `gatsby-plugin-gatsby-cloud` is a new plugin that you need to install when using Gatsby Cloud Hosting.
 It generates redirects and rewrites for your client side routes automatically and even allows you to set custom Headers on a per-file basis.

-For Gatsby v3 we’ve also bumped `gatsby-plugin-gatsby-cloud` to `2.0.0`.
-It should be a straight-forward update from `gatsby-plugin-gatsby-cloud@^1.0.0`, no additional changes from you are required.
+If you're using Gatsby v2 please install `gatsby-plugin-gatsby-cloud@^1.0.0`.
+For Gatsby v3 we’ve bumped `gatsby-plugin-gatsby-cloud` to `2.0.0`.
+It should be a straight-forward update, no additional changes from you are required.

-Read more about `gatsby-plugin-gatsby-cloud` at the [README](/packages/gatsby-plugin-gatsby-cloud/README.md).
+Read more about `gatsby-plugin-gatsby-cloud` at the [README](/packages/gatsby-plugin-gatsby-cloud/).

 ## Miscellaneous changes in plugins